-Budgeted cost: £46,760
+Budgeted cost: £51,837

 Activity Evidence that supports this approach Challenge number(s) addressed Embedding speech, language and communication interventions.
-Oral language interventions EEF Toolkit: Oral language interventions 1, 2, 3 Reading Champion based in Y2 The Reading Champion, who supports the Literacy Lead with a particular focus on reading across the school, will be based in Y2 where data indicates a significant need re phonics and reading, given the disruption to education experienced by these pupils in both FS and Y1.
-2, 3, 4, 5, 7 Engagement with the National Tutoring Programme - employment of Academic Mentor with focus on phonics interventions.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: EEF: One to one tuition And in small groups: EEF Toolkit: Small group tuition 5, 7 Engagement with the National Tutoring Programme - employment of Academic Mentor with focus on maths interventions.
-See above This academic year, this member of staff has been retained as an ECT.
+Oral language interventions EEF Toolkit: Oral language interventions 1, 2, 3 Reading Champion The Reading Champion, who supports the Literacy Lead with a particular focus on reading across the school, will be based in Y2 where data indicates a significant need re phonics and reading, given the disruption to education experienced by these pupils in both FS and Y1.
+2, 3, 4, 5, 7 The Reading Champion moved to Year 3 where her expertise is most useful when supporting those pupils still struggling with phonics / early reading skills in lower Key Stage 2.
+She continues to support a range of very effective reading volunteers.
+See research links above

+Engagement with the National Tutoring Programme - employment of Academic Mentor with focus on phonics interventions.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one:EEF: One to one tuitionAnd in small groups:EEF Toolkit: Small group tuition 5, 7 Engagement with the National Tutoring Programme - employment of Academic Mentor with focus on maths interventions.
+See above Last academic year, this member of staff was retained as an ECT.
+In 2023-4, the extensive tutoring experience of this ECT will be used to good effect in a small, targeted group in Year 6.
 4, 6, 7 Engagement with the National Tutoring Programme - employment of School Led Tutor - focus on maths basic skills.
-See above This academic year, this member of staff has been retained as a part time ECT and continues to provide tutoring on a 0.45 contract.
-4, 5, 6, 7 Exploration of best practice around support Over recent years, the numbers of pupils enrolling in school (across all age groups) who have English as an additional language has risen significantly.
-Whilst these are currently very for pupils with EAL well supported, we are undertaking research around best practice, including visiting other schools to share approaches.
-Teacher Assistant hours increased to allow for effective liaison / same day interventions.
+See above 4, 5, 6, 7 Exploration of best practice around support for pupils with EAL Over recent years, the numbers of pupils enrolling in school (across all age groups) who have English as an additional language has risen significantly.
+Whilst these are currently very well supported, we are undertaking research around best practice - see above re town wide working party for 2023-4.
+The Bell Foundation Teacher Assistant hours increased to allow for effective liaison / same day interventions.
 Evidence indicates that Teaching Assistants can have a positive impact on pupil outcomes but that in order to be fully effective, close liaison with the classroom teacher is essential so that all staff share understanding of the planning, learning outcomes and success criteria of a lesson.
 EEF: Making Best Use of Teaching Assistants EEF Toolkit: Teaching Assistant Interventions 4, 5, 6, 7